This is part one of a look back at the life and career of Winnipeg-born singer and actress Deanna Durbin.

-Today this is known as the Weston neighbourhood, named for the huge C.P.R.
-Weston Shops located to the north.
+Today, this part of Winnipeg is known as the Weston neighbourhood, named for the C.P.R.'s massive Weston Shops located to the north.
 Back then, though, it was nicknamed "C.P.R.
-Town" and filled mainly with immigrants who worked in the yards or at nearby industrial sites.
+Town" and filled mainly with immigrants who worked in the yards or related industrial sites nearby.

 C.P.R.
 Weston Yards ca. 1903 (source) and 2010

 C.P.R.
 Town would have been a noisy, smelly place, especially back in the days of coal fired trains.
-Weston was, (and still is), the C.P.R.'s main repair shops for all of Manitoba, operating 24 hours a day.
+Weston was, (and still is), the C.P.R.'s main repair shops for all of Manitoba and operates 24 hours a day.
 Dozens of trains would have passed through day and night on the adjacent main lines leading to and from the prairie frontier.

 The Manitoba Rolling Mills had a steel plant that included a smelter next to the yards at Gallagher Avenue at Vincent Street.
-In 1908 it underwent a large expansion and the plant received so many complaints about the smoke, noise and putrid steam that filled the neighbourhood, they had to shut down night-time production for a time (3).
-The mill was still in operation when the Durbins lived there.
+In 1908, it underwent a large expansion and the city received so many complaints about the smoke, noise and putrid steam it created in the neighbourhood that night-time production had to be ended for a time.
+This plant was still in operation when the Durbins lived there.

-It's no wonder that Deanna would be referred to as a "St. Vital girl" in her studio bio as it has a much nicer connotation than "C.P.R.
+It's no wonder that Deanna would be referred to later as a "St. Vital girl" in her Hollywood bio as it has a much nicer connotation than "C.P.R.
 Town girl"!